-Downing is open to residents enrolled in the Honors College only.
-Best Hall is open to Honors College or those with a 3.3 gpa or higher, if space is available.
+Downing is only open to residents enrolled in the Honors College.
+Best Hall is open to Honors College students, or those with a 3.3 GPA or higher if space is available.
 Preference in both halls is given to those enrolled in the Honors College.
-A variety of Honors College related activities are regularly held in the halls and students will have greater access to professors as well as Honors College staff.
-A number of Honors classes are typically held in main lounge of each building each semester.
+A variety of Honors College-related activities are regularly held in the halls, and students will have greater access to professors as well as Honors College staff.
+A number of Honors classes are typically held in the main lounge of each building each semester.

 8th Floor Hill Hall

 Students living in the Pre-Professional Community will be provided an opportunity for academic support, career exploration, and integrated social experiences.
-Residents of this community can look forward to a living experience geared to those who are looking to continue their education beyond their undergraduate career.
+Residents of this community can look forward to a living experience aimed at those who are looking to continue their education beyond their undergraduate career.
 As such, programs geared toward test-taking preparation, applying to graduate schools, and career coaching will be offered.

 8th Floor Pittman Hall

 Students living in this community will have the opportunity to reside with other students enrolled in the ROTC program at EMU.
-This experience will provide residents with the opportunity to interact with faculty and staff in the Military Science Department outside the normal classroom experience.
+This experience will provide residents the chance to interact with faculty and staff in the Military Science Department outside the normal classroom experience.

-2nd Floor Hill Hall & 2nd Floor Sellers Hall
+2nd Floor Hill Hall and 2nd Floor Sellers Hall

-Students living and learning together in this theme community are dedicated to living active, healthy, and substance-free lifestyles.
-The Substance Free Community provides opportunities for students to have a good time without consuming substances such as alcohol, tobacco, and drugs.
-Residents will enjoy programs focused on physical wellness and psychological well-being.
+Students living and learning together in this theme community are dedicated to living conscious, active, and healthy lifestyles.
+The Health and Wellness Community provides opportunities for students to connect through their environment, promote positive change, and encourage personal growth.
+Residents will enjoy programs focused on physical wellness, purposeful decision-making, and psychological well-being.

-Floors designed for students wanting a more mature environment.
+These floors are designed for students seeking a more mature environment.
 Students must be over 21 to be eligible.